roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 This is a locking node.
 Trying to modify the mediagraph while this node is processing a frame will throw an exception.

+Timestamps increase monotonously in sample clock units for every frame requested.
+Streambreaks from input streams will not be propagated.
+If no input streams are connected, silence frames will be generated.

 Control interfaces: zapIAudioMixer

 Sinks: n (active)